// 01

 Medical Card

-A medical card is a small piece of paper — laminated if you have it, written down if you don't — that stays on your person during the entire op.
-Sometimes cadre checks for it, sometimes they don't, but it's a listed item and more importantly it's a real safety tool.
+A small piece of paper — laminated if you have it, written if you don't.
+Cadre sometimes checks for it, but more importantly it's a real safety tool.

 Physical Fitness